apache/pulsar/site2/docs/security-oauth2.md

     .build();
 ```

+In the Java Client, you can also specify a configuration named `earlyTokenRefreshPercent` via the `AuthenticationFactoryOAuth2`
+and the encoded parameters.
+The `earlyTokenRefreshPercent` must be greater than 0.
+If it is less than 1, the Java Client
+will start attempting to retrieve a new token when the `earlyTokenRefreshPercent` percent of the `expires_in` value has
+passed.
+If the value is greater than or equal to 1, the Java Client will not refresh the token until it has expired.

 ### C++ client

 The C++ client is similar to the Java client.
 You need to provide parameters of `issuerUrl`, `private_key` (the credentials file path), and `audience`.